As promised, here are the second half of the photos from Rome!

 We went to the Vatican Museums and St. Peter's on Tuesday.
 We spent a lot of time in the museums and the Vatican, but there are so many pictures and so many that are too dark because of the 'no flash' issue that I am only posting a few.
 This is Kyle's favorite painting, the Hall of Philosophers.
 In the middle there are Aristotle and Plato.

+Here is the only good picture we could get of the Sistine Chapel.
+See me later, we have loads and loads of video because it was easier to conceal.
+I know that probably sounds bad, but it seems unfair that you fly halfway around the world and not get any images of it.
+It's one of the most fantastic artistic wonders of the world, I couldn't not get some footage of it.
 We wandered into a wing of the museum where there were hundreds of sarcophagi on display.
 Kyle and I were just in awe of them.
 The detail that was preserved and of course the stories they told.
 Each one usually had a representation of the couple or the person that was in the sarcophagus in the middle, and the representation was surrounded by common Bible stories, like Daniel in the lions' den, Jesus entering Jerusalem, Jesus healing the blind, etc...
 They were really amazing.
 The only sad part was when we saw teeny tiny ones for little babies that had died.
 I didn't take pictures of those.

 Here is just another spectacularly preserved sarcophagus.